-Other roles in new productions at the Vienna Kammeroper this season include the Teapot / Old Man / Tree Frog in Ravel's L'enfant et les sortilèges, Spalanzani in the Olympia act of Offenbach's Les contes d'Hoffmann, and the title role in Bernstein's Candide.
-On the mainstage of the Theater an der Wien, the young artist is set to appear in two productions in January 2019: in a concert performance of Weber's Peter Schmoll he takes on the role of Nicklas, and in a new production of Purcell's King Arthur he is cast as Tenor 1.
+Other roles in new productions at the Vienna Kammeroper in 2018/19 included the Teapot/Old Man/Tree Frog in Ravel's L'enfant et les sortilèges, Spalanzani in the Olympia act of Offenbach's Les contes d'Hoffmann and the title role in Bernstein's Candide.
+In January 2019, the young artist appeared twice on the mainstage of the Theater an der Wien: in a concert performance of Weber's Peter Schmoll he took on the role of Nicklas, and in a new production of Purcell's King Arthur he was cast as Tenor 1.

 Johannes made his debut at the Theater an der Wien in 2017/18, when he appeared as Alfred Ill's Son in a new Keith Warner production of Gottfried von Einem's Der Besuch der alten Dame.
 The previous season he made his house debut at the Landestheater Linz with the role of Ecclitico in Haydn's Il mondo della luna.
 In 2017 he also made role debuts in two key works from the oratorio repertoire: as the tenor soloist in Bach's St John Passion, performed at the Festspielhaus St. Pölten under the baton of Otto Kargl, and as Uriel in a performance of Haydn's Creation conducted by Heinz Ferlesch at the historic Stift Melk.